 Clarendon College is aware of and deeply concerned with the unique challenges that face a student with a disability.
 The College is committed to reducing and/or eliminating the barriers that these students encounter.
 The Dean of Students' Office coordinates the physical and academic support services for any student who has special needs because of a temporary or permanent disability.
-The Dean of Students' Office works closely with The Texas Rehabilitation Commission, The Texas Commission for the Blind, related federal agencies, and other organizations that provide service and aid to the disabled in order to provide the fullest range of services possible.
+The Dean of Students' Office works closely with the Texas Rehabilitation Commission, The Texas Commission for the Blind, related federal agencies, and other organizations that provide service and aid to the disabled in order to provide the fullest range of services possible.

 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990 prohibit discrimination in the recruitment, admission, and treatment of students.
 Students with qualified and documented disabilities may request reasonable accommodations which will enable them to participate in and benefit from educational programs and activities.
-Students requesting a reasonable accommodation must provide appropriate documentation of the disability (as appropriate), complete an application for support services, and the student must schedule and participate in an interview with the appropriate Services and/or reasonable accommodations, and plan an educational program.
+Students requesting a reasonable accommodation must provide appropriate documentation of the disability (as appropriate), complete an application for support services, and the student must schedule and participate in an interview with the appropriate Counselor in order to review the request for accommodation, determine appropriate services and/or reasonable accommodations, and plan an educational program.